Android Central Verdict

 Amazon announced the Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen) at its fall 2020 hardware event, alongside a larger Echo (4th Gen), Echo Show 10 (3rd Gen), and products by Ring and Eero.
 The Echo Dot (4th Gen) began shipping to customers on late October 2020, while the Echo Dot with Clock (4th Gen) began shipping in early November 2020.

 The Echo Dot (4th Gen) generally retails for $50, and the Echo Dot with Clock (4th Gen) for $60, but both devices are often discounted below that price, especially on shopping holidays like Prime Day and Black Friday.
-Currently, the Echo Dot is selling for $30, and the Echo Dot with Clock is $35 thanks to the 2021 holiday season.
+Currently, the Echo Dot is selling for $25, and the Echo Dot with Clock is $35, thanks to the announcement of new models at Amazon's 2022 Devices & Services event.

 Dynamite design, superior sound, getting greener